Tom Brennan - Retrospective on Mets' Drafts of ...

 - News Article

-Wikipedia states: A retrospective is a look back at past events that took place.
-I thought it might be fun to get all retrospective and l...
+I thought it might be fun to get all retrospective and look back at: 1) How Mets kiddies drafted in rounds 1 thru 5 panned out, and 2) Whi...

 More Recent New York Mets Articles